gitmachtl/scripts/cardano/testnet/README.md

 <br>```./01_sendLovelaces.sh addr1 addr1vyjz4gde3aqw7e2vgg6ftdu687pcnpyzal8ax37cjukq5fg3ng25m ALL``` send ALL lovelaces from addr1.addr to the given Bech32 address
 <br>```./01_sendLovelaces.sh addr1 '$adahandle' ALL``` send ALL lovelaces from addr1.addr to the address with the '$adahandle'
 <br>```./01_sendLovelaces.sh addr1 addr2 5000000 mymetadata.json``` to send 5 ADA from addr1.addr to addr2.addr and attach the metadata-file mymetadata.json
+<br>```./01_sendLovelaces.sh addr1 addr1 min myvoteregistration.cbor``` to send the metadata-file myvoteregistration.cbor and use the minimum required amount of lovelaces to do so

   :bulb: **&sup1; Expert-Option**: It is possible to specify the exact UTXOs the script should use for the transfer, you can provide these as an additional parameter within quotes like ```"5cf85f03990804631a851f0b0770e613f9f86af303bfdb106374c6093924916b#0"``` to specify one UTXO and like ```"5cf85f03990804631a851f0b0770e613f9f86af303bfdb106374c6093924916b#0|6ab045e549ec9cb65e70f544dfe153f67aed451094e8e5c32f179a4899d7783c#1"``` to specify two UTXOs separated via a `|` char.